Wisco Capital logo

 Wisco Capital operates as a business lending marketplace designed to simplify access to financing for small business owners.
 The company positions itself as an intermediary between borrowers and a network of lenders across multiple lending verticals, rather than a direct lender itself.
 This model allows them to present multiple financing options from different sources.

-Wisco Capital offers a comprehensive range of business financing products including SBA loans (7(a) Loan Guarantee, CDC/504 Fixed Asset Financing, CAPLines, Export Loans, MicroLoans, Disaster Loans), term loans, equipment financing, business lines of credit, invoice financing, short-term loans, merchant cash advances, and small business startup loans.
+Wisco Capital offers a comprehensive range of business financing products including SBA loans (7(a) Loan listed refund term, CDC/504 Fixed Asset Financing, CAPLines, Export Loans, MicroLoans, Disaster Loans), term loans, equipment financing, business lines of credit, invoice financing, short-term loans, merchant cash advances, and small business startup loans.
 The company emphasizes quick funding turnaround, claiming funds can be received in as little as 24 hours through a streamlined one-page application process.

 The company differentiates itself through what it calls "The Wisco Advantage," emphasizing years of experience, access to multiple financing platforms, competitive interest rates, and a simplified application process compared to traditional bank lending.
-They position themselves as business financing specialists who tailor solutions to specific merchant needs such as cash management, working capital, debt restructuring, and expansion planning.
+They position themselves as business financing staff context who tailor solutions to specific merchant needs such as cash management, working capital, debt restructuring, and expansion planning.

 Services & Features